microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 ![](../graphics/search2.png)

-There are a lot of different items and categories here, but basically this is giving you filters for what you want to search on.
+There are a lot of different items and categories here, but basically this is giving you filters for what you can search on.
 Let's break them down:
 * **Services**: if you select Services, then you're able to see the existing resources (i.e. already deployed) that you have all together.
 For example, if you clicked Azure SQL, you would see all of your SQL VMs, Databases, Logical servers, Managed Instances, and pools.
 * **Resources**: this searches based on existing resource names.
 For example, if you searched for "adventureworks" any resources with "adventureworks" in the name would return here.
 * **Marketplace**: this allows you to deploy new resources from the marketplace.